buzsakilab/3d_print_designs/docs/microdrives/metal-microdrive.md

 {:toc}

 ## Ordering and assemble the drive yourself
 The .step files are optimized for stainless steel 316L, 20 micrometer resolution and aluminum AlSi10Mg, high resolution using Proto Labs (https://www.protolabs.com/).
-Download step files from the [GitGub repository](https://github.com/buzsakilab/3d_print_designs/tree/master/Microdrives/Metal_recoverable).
+Download step files from our [GitHub repository](https://github.com/buzsakilab/3d_print_designs/tree/master/Microdrives/Metal_recoverable).

 In order to receive high quality prints from ProtoLabs, please follow these instructions: